isomerpages/nlb-photo-exhibition/_a-city-in-motion/0-a-city-in-motion.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19980005026 - 0026</div>
 </div>
 Tanjong Pagar railway station was designed by leading architectural firm Swan &amp; Maclaren.
-The building was inspired by railways stations in England and incorporated Art Deco and Neo-Classical elements in its design.
+The building was inspired by railways stations in Europe and incorporated Art Deco and Neo-Classical elements in its design.
 <p></p>
 <p></p>